 Best Beginner Photography Books

-An excellent primer on how to get out of the programmed automatic mode on your camera, Bryan Peterson’s Understanding Exposure touches on many of the fundamentals of photography.
+An excellent primer on how to get out of the programmed automatic mode on your camera, Bryan Peterson's Understanding Exposure touches on many of the fundamentals of photography.
 From composition to aperture and depth of field, Understanding Exposure helps both the beginning novice learn the ropes and the seasoned pro learn something new.
-The book has been ranked #1 on Amazon’s bestsellers for photography reference books and for a good reason.
-The text also includes some workbook type problems to help you “get it.”
+The book has been ranked #1 on Amazon's bestsellers for photography reference books and with a good reason.
+The text also includes some workbook type problems to help you "get it."